dspeterson/dory/doc/design.md

 respond immediately to messages on its input socket.
 This is important to prevent messages from queueing up to the point where clients get blocked trying to write.
 More complex and possibly time-consuming behaviors are delegated to the router thread and dispatcher threads.
-When Bruce starts up, it preallocates a fixed but configurable amount of memory for storing message content.
+When Dory starts up, it preallocates a fixed but configurable amount of memory for storing message content.
 When a message arrives on its input socket, the input thread attempts to allocate memory from this pool to store the message contents.
-If the pool does not contain enough free memory, Bruce will discard the message.
-All messages discarded for any reason are tracked and reported through Bruce's web interface, as described [here](status_monitoring.md#discard-reporting).
+If the pool does not contain enough free memory, Dory will discard the message.
+All messages discarded for any reason are tracked and reported through Dory's web interface, as described [here](status_monitoring.md#discard-reporting).
 On successful message creation, the input thread queues the message for processing by the router thread and continues monitoring its input socket.

-Communication between Bruce and its clients is purely one-way in nature.
+Communication between Dory and its clients is purely one-way in nature.
-Clients write messages as individual datagrams to Bruce's input socket and the input thread reads the messages.
+Clients write messages as individual datagrams to Dory's input socket and the input thread reads the messages.
 There is no need for clients to wait for an ACK, since the operating system provides the same reliability guarantee for UNIX domain sockets as for other local IPC mechanisms such as pipes.
 Note that this differs from UDP datagrams, which do not provide a reliable delivery guarantee.
 Like their network-oriented counterparts, UNIX domain sockets exist in both datagram and stream variants.
-The datagram option was chosen for Bruce because of the greater simplicity of the programming model on both client and server ends.
+The datagram option was chosen for Dory because of the greater simplicity of the programming model on both client and server ends.
 However, a limitation of this approach is the maximum size of a single datagram, which has been found to be 212959 bytes on a CentOS 7 x86_64